xypha/AHK-v2-scripts/README.md

 # AHK v2 scripts

-[AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/) scripts with examples of commonly used commands, shortcut keys and several small functions for various uses, written in AHK v2.
+  [AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/) scripts with examples of useful applications, commonly used commands, shortcut keys and several small functions, written in AHK v2.

   I'm not a programmer, but I am learning to script in AHK v2... slowly :)
   Any help would be appreciated.
 Suggestions for improving the script code are welcome.

 -----------------
 ### Script No. 0 Template
   [Link](https://github.com/xypha/AHK-v2-scripts/blob/main/standalone/Template.ahk) to template script.
-  <sub>Last updated (yyyy.mm.dd) - 2024.01.19</sub>
+  <sub>Last updated (yyyy.mm.dd) - 2024.01.26</sub>

 #### **Notification Function**
   Create a personalised alert that replaces the depreciated `Progress` command from AHK v1.
 The alert is written in AHK v2 and uses the `GUI()` function.
 It allows you to customise the notification's `text, duration and position`.